 Regional Courses: GEOG 259, 260, 261, 262, 265, 266, 267, 268, 269, 457, 458, or 464

 All General Education requirements apply.
-Although the major requires a total of nine geography courses (27 credit hours) to complete, a maximum of 15 geography courses (45 credit hours) can count toward the 120 hours required to graduate.
+Although the major requires a total of 10 geography courses (30 credit hours), a maximum of 15 geography courses (45 credit hours) can count toward the 120 hours required to graduate.
 Students wishing more information should consult the director of undergraduate studies.

 Minoring in Geography

 To minor in geography a student must pass a minimum of five courses in geography.
-These consist of any two core courses (GEOG 110, 111, 112, 120, 121, 130, 370, 420) and three elective courses.
-Elective courses may be any on the departmental list, but students are encouraged to pursue elective courses focused in one of geography’s major concentrations and from among the regional courses.
+These consist of any two core courses (GEOG 110, 111, 120, 121, 130, 370, 697) and three elective courses.
+Elective courses may be any on the departmental list, but students are encouraged to take higher numbered courses.
 Students wishing more information should consult their academic advisor or the geography director of undergraduate studies.

 Honors in Geography

 Qualifying students are strongly encouraged to pursue an honors degree.
-To gain admission to the honors program students need a minimum grade point average of 3.2.
+To gain admission to the honors program students must have a cumulative grade point average of 3.3 or higher and a grade point average of 3.4 or higher in geography courses.
 Honors students take GEOG 691H and 692H (honors readings and research and theses hours) with their honors thesis chair in their senior year.
 Honors study involves the completion of a substantial piece of original research and the formal presentation of the results in an honors thesis and oral defense.
 Those who successfully complete the program are awarded their B.A. with either honors or highest honors in geography.